 CBD-infused Kombucha: it appears, at first glance, like the perfect culmination of the organic, vegan, plant-based holistic remedy movement; a combination like wine and cheese, Jordan and Pippen, mustard and ketchup (but the healthy version).

-With both the kombucha and CBD markets exploding simultaneously but in parallel, it only seems natural that these two trends converge.
-CBD-infused drinks are the next big thing, with the market more than doubling between 2018 and 2019 ($86M to $227M) and projected to reach $1 billion in value by 2023.
+With both the kombucha and cannabidiol (CBD) markets exploding simultaneously but in parallel, it only seems natural that these two trends converge.
+Of all CBD products, CBD-infused drinks in particular might be the next big thing, with the market more than doubling between 2018 and 2019 ($86M to $227M) and projected to reach $1 billion in value by 2023.
 The kombucha market has already exceeded this value, reaching $1.24 billion in 2018 and projected to grow to $3.5 billion by 2025.
+And this growth has been achieved with significant regulation by the FDA.

 The CBD-infused kombucha market is still fairly shallow, with just a few big players, but given the numbers cited above you’ll probably start seeing CBD booch more and more.